Health workers you can finally repair dry cracked hands once and for all

 Have you ever actually stopped to think about what you routinely come in contact with, touch or wear at your workplace or throughout your day?

-In a caregivers line of work we often come in contact with many drying and chemical based skin irritants such as hand sanitizes, anti-bacterial soaps, alcohol wipes, and washing detergents.
+In a healthcare line of work we often come in contact with many drying and chemical based skin irritants such as hand sanitizers, antibacterial soaps, alcohol wipes, and washing detergents-especially now during COVID-19

 What is Black Soap?